-Investigators look for motive behind Ohio State knife attack
+Students back in class at Ohio State as investigators search for motive in knife attack

 "By Allah, we will not let you sleep unless you give peace to the Muslims," he wrote.
 "You will not celebrate or enjoy any holiday."

-Artan rammed his car into a group of people on the Columbus campus.
-He then exited the car and charged at passersby with a knife.
+Artan rammed his car into a group of people on the Columbus campus and then got out and charged at passersby with a knife.

-Ohio State Police Officer Alan Horujko shot Artan after he failed to obey orders to stop -- ending his life and stopping the tragic attack.
+Ohio State University Police Officer Alan Horujko shot Artan after he failed to obey orders to stop -- ending his life and stopping the tragic attack.

 What we know about the attacker

 Back in August, Ohio State's student-run newspaper profiled Artan as part of its "Humans of Ohio State" series.
-He had just transferred from Columbus State and expressed his struggles to find a place to pray in peace on the large campus.
+He had just transferred from Columbus State and talked about his struggles to find a place to pray in peace on the large campus.

 "I wanted to pray in the open, but I was scared with everything going on in the media," he told the paper.